If you really want to avoid early aging, get to know DHEA

 Many people have turned to DHEA because it has been shown to help increase bone density, alleviate lupus and depression, and decrease the risk of heart disease; other potential benefits are increased muscle mass and stronger immunity.3-7

-Someone who lacks essential levels of DHEA really can benefit from taking a supplement, and they can be easily found in your local health food store.
+Someone who lacks essential levels of DHEA might possibly benefit from taking a supplement, and they can be easily found in your local health food store.
 At Body Ecology, however, we feel it’s important to use this supplement only after you’ve had your levels of DHEA checked by a professional.
 It’s a very simple saliva test.

-So, before you supplement with DHEA capsules, first check with your healthcare practitioner to make sure that you’re in fact deficient in this hormone.
+So, before you supplement with DHEA capsules, first consult with your healthcare practitioner to make sure that you’re in fact deficient in this hormone.

 Anyone will benefit, on the other hand, by naturally increasing their DHEA levels with diet and some simple changes to your lifestyle.